poonehmousavi/VolunteerismTransfer/README.md

                         -"down": downsampling
                         -'up-with-same-eventtype':  when up-sampling, resample primarily from events of the same type -'up-with-same-eventCategory': same event-type with the highest weight, data of the same “kind” of event (manmade vs. natural) weighted~6, and annotated data of other “kinds” of events weighted ~3)
-                        -up-with-similarity-eventCategory: assign weights according to similarity matrix
+                        -up-with-similarity-eventCategory: when up-sampling, assign weights according to the similarity matrix

                 -up_weighting:could be true or false.
-It could be true for sampling_strategy : "none","up" and "down".If true, it is up-weighting samples from the same event type as the held-out event ( Directly re-weight samples)
+It could be true for sampling_strategy : "none","up" and "down".If true, it is up-weighting samples from the same event       data.
-   At the end , it generates the proper file name according to the parameters.
-Also, it is worth mentioning that the result only contains CrisisNLP and TREC IS       data.